 The following cut, “Eels”, an instrumental, works a throb of organ drone and increasingly penetrating overtones into an unsettling ambience.
 Then they fold in a field recording of raccoons fighting, and that really sets nerves on edge.

 “The Still Air” is a chant, with Edgy 59 singing, in fairly melodic voice, against a spartan floor tom beat.
 But again there’s a twist, as electronic treatments muddy the increasingly turbid waters, only to be swept away by a long, deep blare of horns.

 As the album progresses the duo explore ever subtler atmospherics.
 “Verbatim” begins in near silence with dolorous piano, abstracted mutterings and obfusc animal noises, all brushed aside by irregular, aggressive irruptions of bass drone, a strangulated vocal and percussive electronic noise.
-The end product is visceral and primal-sounding, but highly original and evidently meticulously crafted.
+The end product is visceral and primal-sounding, strikingly original and evidently meticulously crafted.